-Action: Closely monitor, targeted intervention and provision, pre-load learning, post teach and concise feedback
+Action: Closely monitor, targeted intervention and provision, pre-load learning, post teach and concise feedback, effective use of scaffolding and adaptions

 Outcome: Increase the % of children achieving the expected standard - in line with national

 9. Monitoring arrangements

 The local governing body will update the equality information published at least every year.